Jelly-RDF/jelly-rdf.github.io/docs/performance.md

   <figcaption markdown style="max-width: 100%;">Serialization speed of a stream of RDF triples or quads, averaged over all datasets.</figcaption>
 </figure>

-Jelly achieves very similar results to Jena's binary formats here.
+Jelly comparable results to Jena's binary formats and N-Triples/N-Quads here.
 However, it should be noted that the Jena formats feature no compression at all, and Jelly is much more compact (see [serialized size](#serialized-size)).

 ### Flat streaming deserialization throughput